werkNET

 Register residence in Hamburg - where is it possible?

-Within one week, the registration of residence in Hamburg must be made either at the Hamburg Welcome Center or at the Residents' Registration Office in the district.
+Within two weeks, the registration of residence in Hamburg must be made either at the Hamburg Welcome Center or at the Residents' Registration Office in the district.

 Health insurance for international students - what are my options?

-International students up to their 30th birthday who do not have a European Health Insurance Card can either take out compulsory student health insurance or private health insurance when they start their studies.
-This decision needs to be considered carefully, because once you have been exempted from compulsory insurance in conjunction with the decision to take out private health insurance, it is generally no longer possible to return to compulsory health insurance for the entire duration of your studies.
+International students up to their 30th birthday who do not have a European Health Insurance Card (EHIC) can either take out statutory student health insurance or private health insurance when they start their studies.
+This decision needs to be considered carefully, because once you have been exempted from statutory insurance in conjunction with the decision to take out private health insurance, it is generally no longer possible to return to statutory health insurance for the entire duration of your studies.
 You can get advice on this at the Counselling Centre for Social & International Affairs - BeSI.

 Is there a refund of pension insurance contributions?